Francis Ingram-Seymour-Conway, 2nd Marquess of Hertford: Family

 Lord Hertford married, firstly, the Hon.
-Alice Elizabeth Windsor, daughter of Herbert Windsor, 2nd Viscount Windsor, on 4 February 1768.
+Alice Elizabeth Windsor, on 4 February 1768.
 After her death in 1772 he married, secondly, the Hon.
 Isabella Anne Ingram, daughter of Charles Ingram, 9th Viscount of Irvine and Frances Shepherd, on 20 May 1776.
 She was a mistress of George IV.
 On the death of his mother-in-law in 1807, he and his wife added the surname Ingram to their own, due to the fortune they inherited from her.
 Lord Hertford died in London in June 1822, aged 79, and was succeeded by his son from his second marriage, Francis.
 The Marchioness of Hertford died in April 1834.

+Alice Seymour-Conway

+Alice Seymour-Conway, Viscountess Beauchamp (10 May 1749 – 11 February 1772), formerly the Hon.
+Alice Elizabeth Windsor, was the first wife of the viscount.
+She was the second daughter and co-heiress of Herbert Windsor, 2nd Viscount Windsor, by his wife, the former Alice Clavering.
+She married Viscount Beauchamp, then MP for Lostwithiel, on 4 February 1768 in London.
+She died at the couple's house in Grosvenor Square, London, aged 22.